pawanpaudel93/ao-deploy/README.md

   --sqlite                      Use sqlite aos module when spawning new process.
-  --retry-count [count]         Number of retries for deploying contract. (default: 10) --retry-delay [delay]         Delay between retries in milliseconds. (default: 3000) -h, --help                    display help for command
+  --retry-count [count]         Number of retries for deploying contract. (default: 10) --retry-delay [delay]         Delay between retries in milliseconds. (default: 3000) --minify                      Reduce the size of the contract before deployment. (default: false) -h, --help                    display help for command
 ```